enonic/app-rss/README.md

 ### Version 0.11.0

+* Added support for displaying images for each feed item
+* Multiple minor fixes/adjustments/cleanups/speedups/refactorings
 * Upgrade XP required to 6.9
-* Added support for displaying images for each feed item
-* Multiple minor fixes/adjustments/cleanups
 * **Breaking change:** now using built-in setting in XP for "publish date" in RSS feed.
 If you still depend on old custom fields you must revise your app settings for this field.

 ### Version 0.10.2